Do Raccoons Kill Rabbits? Get the Real Story

 Raccoons are considered dangerous to rabbits not only because they kill them but also because they can transmit serious diseases to their prey.

-Raccoons are the natural carrier of diseases like raccoon roundworm, leptospirosis, and rabies.
+Raccoons are the natural carriers of diseases like raccoon roundworm, leptospirosis, and rabies.
 Their scratch or bite may easily transfer these diseases to their prey minimizing its chances of survival despite its luckiness to escape during the fight.

 Do Raccoons Eat Rabbits?